EmWhite-a11y/CS4500ChemistryNightmare/README.md

 ## Issues
 - Voice chat doesn't always connect
-- Game cannot find game if trying to test game on same browser
+- Game-searching may break if using same browser for testing

 ## Troubleshooting
 - If the application crashes, clear browser cookies and restart the server.